dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/domain-events-design-implementation.md

 An important benefit of domain events is that side effects after something happened in a domain can be expressed explicitly instead of implicitly.
 Those side effects must be consistent so either all the operations related to the business task happen, or none of them.
 In addition, domain events enable a better separation of concerns among classes within the same domain.

-For example, if you're just using Entity Framework and entities or even aggregates, if there have to be side effects provoked by a use case, those will be implemented as an implicit concept in the coupled code after something happened.
+For example, if you're just using Entity Framework and entities or even aggregates, if there have to be side effects provoked by a use case, those will be implemented as an implicit concept in the coupled code after something happened (that is, you must see the code to know there are side effects).
 But, if you just see that code, you might not know if that code (the side effect) is part of the main operation or if it really is a side effect.
 On the other hand, using domain events makes the concept explicit and part of the ubiquitous language.
 For example, in the eShopOnContainers application, creating an order is not just about the order; it updates or creates a buyer aggregate based on the original user, because the user is not a buyer until there is an order in place.
 If you use domain events, you can explicitly express that domain rule based in the ubiquitous language provided by the domain experts.

 Domain events are somewhat similar to messaging-style events, with one important difference.
 With real messaging, message queuing, message brokers, or a service bus using AMPQ, a message is always sent asynchronously and communicated across processes and machines.
 This is useful for integrating multiple Bounded Contexts, microservices, or even different applications.
 However, with domain events, you want to raise an event from the domain operation you are currently running, but you want any side effects to occur within the same domain.